-Everything Apple Revealed At The Apple Event On 15 September 2021
+Everything Apple revealed at the Apple Event on 15 September 2021

 Centre Stage will also be integrated within the iPad mini for more engaging video calls and presentation meetings.
 Budding photographers will appreciate that the back camera now features a 12MP sensor with Focus Pixels and a larger aperture to capture more vivid photos, with True Tone flash for capturing images in low light.

-The new iPad mini in Pink, Starlight, Purple, and Space Gray will retail from RM2,299.
+The new iPad mini in Pink, Starlight, Purple, and Space Gray will retail from S$749, and are available to order beginning today, with stocks landing in stores beginning Friday, 24 September.

 Apple Watch Series 7